Hereford Brooke George: Climber

 George was the founder of the Oxford Alpine Club.
 On his first visit to Switzerland in 1860, he met Leslie Stephen at Zermatt and accompanied him up to the Riffel by the Gorner Glacier.
 In 1862 he accompanied Stephen on the first passage by the Jungfrau Joch, and achieved a first ascent of the Gross Fiescherhorn.
 In 1863 he made a passage of the Col du Tour Noir with Christian Aimer as guide, and investigated the relative positions of the heads of the Argentine, Tour, and Saline glaciers.
 His interest in climbing was chiefly geographical and scientific and he was one of the first Alpine climbers to employ photography.

+In 1865 George and Sir George Young, with the guide Christian Almer, established the first direct route up the Jungfrau from the valley of Lauterbrunnen.
+They had to carry ladders with them in order to cross the many crevasses on the north flank.
+Having spent the night on the rocks of the Schneehorn (3402 m) they gained next morning the Silberlücke, the depression between the Jungfrau and Silberhorn, and thence in little more than three hours reached the summit.
+Descending to the Aletsch Glacier they crossed the Mönchsjoch, and passed a second night on the rocks, reaching Grindelwald next day.
+Before the construction of the Jungfraujoch railway tunnel, the approach from the glaciers on the south side was very long.
+This new line became the established route until the opening of the Jungfraujoch tunnel.

 In 1861 Cole joined the Alpine Club in 1861, and the establishment of the Alpine Journal was suggested at a meeting in his rooms at New College; he edited its first three volumes (1863-7).
 In 1866 he published The Oberland and its Glaciers, written to popularise the glacier theory of John Tyndall.